 - Turnip- sweet, broccoli-like flavor

-Hamama microgreen tray is a great alternative to traditional seed and soil growing methods.
-More this later. @hamama_greens
+The Hamama microgreen tray is a great alternative to traditional seed and soil growing methods to produce your own baby greens. @hamama_greens

 Small microgreen seeds